 Current conventional approaches compared to the MusicallyFluent model

 Sadly, conventional training methods – including show-and-play procedures which are now so common, thanks to YouTube – do not develop true musical fluency and for most people, these approaches actually block it!
+Some people may be entirely happy to spend a long time learning only a few pieces of music passively, in which case, these approaches are fine.

 The higher goal, of actually knowing your way around the rhythmic and tonal landscape of music, is seen as only possible with special gifts or after digesting enormous amounts of musical theory.
-There is a great deal of intimidating mythology around being a fluent, literate musician on the keys that puts so many people off learning.
+There is a great deal of intimidating mythology constructed around being a fluent, literate musician on the keys that puts so many people off learning.

 The MusicallyFluent approach is different because it is practical rather than theoretical.
-Like learning to ride a bike, or juggle, or swim, you simply have to do it with clear focus on the underlying principles.
+Like learning to ride a bike, juggle or swim, you simply have to do it with clear focus on the underlying principles.
 And these truly useful and versatile fluent skills do not erode or weaken without repetitious practice.
 You will have these practical skills for life!

 Traditional approaches to learning piano require that you learn pieces slowly through repetitious rehearsal practice.
 This usually results in automatic playing, using muscle memory.
 Piano playing which has been developed using this method is usually awkward and stiff, expressively and technically.
-At worst, the student ends up playing by rote or parrot-fashion and their playing may feel horribly uncontrolled.
+At worst, the student ends up playing by rote or parrot-fashion and their playing may feel clumsy and uncontrolled.
 Musical confidence therefore suffers.
-Only a tiny handful of students succeed – those with an uncanny knack for playing expressively with fearlessness and flair despite their lack of understanding about how they actually do this.
+Only a tiny handful of students succeed – those with an uncanny talent for playing expressively with fearlessness and flair despite their lack of understanding about how they actually do this.

 Traditional approaches teach us to decode the musical notes on the score.
 We are taught to see the score as a list of notes carrying pitch and time values.
 Because the sound of the music is only revealed after you play the list of notes on the keys, reading this way is a meaningless and terrifying stab in the dark and almost always, the results are terrible.
 This approach to reading is like playing by numbers and sight-reading confidence in most piano students is near to zero.
+In a way, it is not reading at all.

 Conventional reading is only tackled after a basic level of practical fluency has been acquired.
 The MusicallyFluent approach to sight-reading teaches you to see intelligible musical patterns in the score.
 This immediate understanding of musical shapes means that you can hear them clearly in your imagination – instantly!
 And this, in turn, enables you to play real, meaningful music straight away, without having to hear it first or limp slowly through the score many times until it begins to make sense.
 With fluent sight-reading skills, you can relate to new music with fearless curiosity and excitement, and so explore a whole universe of printed music that is out there waiting for you!